krisedtemakatt/programvarutesting/README.md

 ## QA Checklist

 Someone hacked our login page and might have changed the code in some way.
 You are tasked with finding out what they did.
-Originally, this checklist was used to create the website and it was checked and true.
+Originally, this checklist was used to create the website, and it was checked and true.
 It is your job to find out if that is still the case.

-Our most important customers use Google Chrome, so start there when making sure that things work as expecteed.
+Our most important customers use Google Chrome, so start there when making sure that things work as expected.

 We have a couple of test users that you have at your disposal: